Conduitry/defiler/API.md

 ### `exec()`

-Start the Defiler running.
-Returns a promise that resolves when the initial wave of processing is complete.
+Start the `Defiler` running.

+Returns a `Promise` that resolves when the initial wave of processing is complete.

 ### `get(path)`